Getting Clients To Come Back Until the Hypnosis Is Done

 Telephone contact and setting up the initial appointment(s)

-As a side note, I find it interesting that when I was working as a psychotherapist at the University of North Dakota and the State Hospital, or with Lutheran Social Services doing family therapy, I was almost never asked how many sessions it will take to do the work.
-They just assumed the therapy would end when we accomplish what we set out to do.
-But, my hypnotherapy clients almost always ask us how many sessions it will take.
+As a side note, I find it interesting that when I was working as a psychotherapist at the University of North Dakota and the State Hospital, or with Lutheran Social Services doing family hypnosis, I was almost never asked how many sessions it will take to do the work.
+They just assumed the hypnosis would end when we accomplish what we set out to do.
+But, my hypnosis clients almost always ask us how many sessions it will take.

 Guaranteeing the appointments